awsdocs/amazon-pinpoint-developer-guide/doc-source/permissions-stream-email-events-kinesis.md

 + A trust policy that allows Amazon Pinpoint to assume the role\.
 + A permissions policy that allows the Amazon Pinpoint Email API to send email delivery and response records to your stream\.

 After you create the role, you can configure Amazon Pinpoint to automatically send events to your stream\.
-For more information, see [Streaming Amazon Pinpoint Events to Kinesis](event-streams.md)\.
+For more information, see [Streaming Amazon Pinpoint events to Kinesis](event-streams.md)\.

-## Trust Policy<a name="permissions-stream-email-events-kinesis-trustpolicy"></a>
+## Trust policy<a name="permissions-stream-email-events-kinesis-trustpolicy"></a>

 To allow the Amazon Pinpoint Email API to assume the IAM role and perform the actions allowed by the permissions policy, attach the following trust policy to the role: